practicalli/clojure-web-services/docs/projects/banking-on-clojure/database-tables.md

     (jdbc/execute! connection  table-schemas)))
 ```

-> #### Hint::`with-open` - managing resources
+!!!
+HINT "`with-open` - managing resources"
-> `with-open` ensures that resources get closed and clearly defines the scope of the using the resource.
+    `with-open` ensures that resources get closed and clearly defines the scope of the using the resource.

->
-> This helps the developer avoid using Clojure’s lazy sequences in a with-open block.
+    This helps the developer avoid using Clojure’s lazy sequences in a with-open block.
 Within the scope of the `with-open` expression it is important to make sure that the result is eagerly evaluated to avoid accessing the resource after it’s closed, or fall foul of the "ResultSet closed" or "transaction closed" errors.

 Refactor the function to execute all the SQL statements in a transaction, so either all the databases are created or none are.